Payment of Rent and Service Charges

-If you are in financial difficulties and struggle to pay your rent, it is important that you get in touch with the Customer Service Centre or you can use the contact form on MYaccount to send us a message.
+If you are in financial difficulties and struggle to pay your rent, it is important that you get in touch with the Customer Service Centre or email the Income Management Team.
 If you have recently lost your job or are long term unemployed, we can help you.
 Our Building Better Opportunities team of experienced Job Coaches can:

 - Discuss and support you to apply for Job Seeking benefits

 - Provide you with telephone support to find and apply for jobs that are available

 - Review your CV, suggest possible changes and make it stand out from the crowd